vectordotdev/vector/docs/content/en/guides/getting-started/getting-started.md

   encoding.codec = "text"
 ```

-Each component has a unique identifier and is prefixed with the type of component, for example, `sources` for a
+Each component has a unique name and is prefixed with the type of component, for example, `sources` for a
 source.
 Our first component, `sources.in`, uses the [`stdin` source][docs.sources.stdin] which tells Vector to receive
-data over stdin and is identified as `in`.
+data over stdin and is named as `in`.

 Our second component, `sinks.out`, uses the [`console` source][docs.sinks.console] which tells Vector to simply print
 the data to stdout.
 The `encoding.codec` option tells Vector to print the data as plain text (unencoded).

 The `inputs` option in our `sinks.out` component tells Vector where this sink's events are
 coming from.
-In our case, events are received from our other component, the source identified as `in`.
+In our case, events are received from our other component, the source named as `in`.

 ## Hello World!